CodeWizard-1/e-commerce/README.md

 ### Featured Products Section
 ![Featured Products Section Image](documentation/image-5.png)
 - The "Trending This Week" section will showcase a random list of 5 products marked as "Is_Featured" on the admin panel.
-- Each product is presented with a card displaying its details, price, and whether it is currently on sale
+- Each product is presented with a card displaying its details.

 <br>